fommil/fpmortals/manuscript/backmatter.md

 `Silly/Tree.hs`.

 By default all symbols in the file are exported but we can restrict this by explicitly listing the public entries.
-For example, we can export this `Tree` ADT, its type constructors, and a `fringe` function, but not the `sapling` helper function:
+For example, we can export the `Tree` type and data constructors, and a `fringe` function, but not the `sapling` helper function:

 {lang="text"}